GSejas/mermaid-export-pro/README.md

 ![](media/mermaid-lens_temp_128.gif)

 > This extension is free, the name is mainly to set it appart from older unmaintained alternatives.
 > This extension is in BETA Mode, please report issues @ `jsequeira03@gmail.com`.
 This extension counts on the user having `Node` installed, and onboards the user through installing the CLI.
-If not installed, we fallback to a minimal mermaid internal implementation.`

 ![](.\media\mermaid-export-pro-banner.png)